 Maybe you’ve seen one or two of these peculiar round structures while on the Dart along Dublin bay or along the coast in Cork or Galway, but have you ever wondered why they were built?
 Well, these fascinating buildings are called Martello Towers and they were built to repel an invasion.

-The design of these towers dates back to the round defensive towers built in Corsica in around the 16th century and the name is thought to come from Cape Martella.
+The design of these towers dates back to the round defensive towers built in Corsica in the 16th century and the name is thought to come from Cape Martella in Corsica.
 Many of these towers remain standing today.

 A few have been refurbished as act as private homes others as rented accommodation, while others are open to the public as museums.
 A few remain maintained but are currently unused.

 One we certainly recommend visiting is the James Joyce Tower in Sandycove.
 It’s been turned into a museum and is accessible to the public.
 It’s free admission and the tower itself is featured in his book Ulysses.
-Visitors are allowed to climb the (very!) narrow winding stairs to the top, and on a sunny day the views of Dublin Bay are unrivalled.
+Visitors are allowed to climb the (very!) narrow winding stairs to the top, and on a sunny day, the views of Dublin Bay are spectacular.

 For more information: James Joyce tower.com